kristof-becode/3D-HOUSE/README.md

 <img src="https://github.com/kristof-becode/3D-House/blob/master/lidarTree-height.png" align ="center" width=25% height=25%/>

 The Canopy Height Model is calculated from the cut DSM and DTM tiles from previous step.
-The cut DTM is substacted from the corresponding cut DSM raster file and the resulting Canopy Height Model raster file is saved.
+The cut DTM is subtracted from the corresponding cut DSM raster file and the resulting Canopy Height Model raster file is saved.
 From now on we will be only working with this file.
 The code for this processing step can be found in 'Create CHM.py' .

 ### Getting the coordinates of an address